glines/glines.net/index.md

 programming.
 -->

-##Contacting Me
+##Contact
-If you're interested in something on this site, feel free to comment on one of my articles, or email me directly at [jonathan@glines.net](mailto:jonathan@glines.net).
+If you would like to contact me about anything, feel free to email me at [jonathan@glines.net](mailto:jonathan@glines.net).